-A couple months ago, I did an impromptu Facebook Live on my Careful Cents Facebook Page.
-I had a lot of thoughts swirling around in my head about whether I should transition from freelance writer to virtual assistant.
+A couple of months ago, I did an impromptu Facebook Live on my Facebook Page.
+I had a lot of thoughts swirling around in my head about whether I should switch from freelance writer to virtual assistant.

 For the past year or so, I’ve been struggling with the direction of my business.
 It just felt like I was doing the work but without any real purpose in mind.